 Speak with a New York Age Discrimination Lawyer Today

 The Court's ruling is good news for employees who have been affected by age discrimination at all levels of state and local government.
-If you have been denied an employment opportunity due to your age and need to speak with a qualified New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.
+If you have been denied an employment opportunity due to your age and need to speak with a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.